 Representative Results

 Functional permeabilized cardiomyocytes should appear uniform and with a consistent striation pattern throughout the entire experiment.
 Although a certain degree of deterioration and force decrease is expected after prolonged experiments, the values of active tension should be relatively stable.
-Cells showing clear signs of striation loss or whose force drops significantly (< 15 kN∙m-2 or <80% of its initial active force) should be excluded.
+Cells showing clear signs of striation loss or significant force decrease (< 15 kN∙m-2 or <80% of its initial active force) should be excluded.
 Table 6 displays the normal values expected for the most important parameters derived from rodents, pigs and human samples.

 The parameters obtained depend mainly on the chosen protocol.
 Figure 5 shows representative force traces of 3, out of 8, force recordings needed to carry out a protocol of myofilaments Ca2+-sensitivity.
 By transferring the cell to a well containing the activating solution, the cardiomyocyte starts to develop force until it reaches a plateau.
 After a quick slack test (duration of 1 ms), whereby the cardiomyocyte shortens to 80% of its length, we obtain the baseline values of zero force.
 After the slack test, the cell continues to develop force as it is immersed in

 the activating solution.
 Total force (Ftotal) is calculated by subtracting the plateau value from the minimal value.
 The slope of the last part of this curve gives us the value of the rate of force redevelopment (ktr) (Figure 6), which is a measure of the apparent rate of cross-bridge attachment and detachment (fapp and gaap)10.
-When the ktr Rsquare value is <0.90 the ktr value should be excluded and usually this happens at lower Ca2+ concentrations (pCa 5.6, 5.8 and 6.0).
-After transferring the cell back to a well containing the relaxing solution, the cell relaxes and its force drops.
+When the ktr R2 value is <0.90 the ktr value should be excluded and usually this happens at lower Ca2+ concentrations (pCa 5.6, 5.8 and 6.0).
+After transferring the cell back to a well containing the relaxing solution, the cell relaxes, and its force drops.
 Passive force (Fpassive) is calculated by subtracting the minimal value (obtained after a prolonged cell shortening) to this new value of force.
 Active force results from the difference between Ftotal and Fpassive.

 The maximal active and passive force that characterizes a cardiomyocyte is the one derived from the second cell activation with a saturating Ca2+-solution (pCa = 4.5).
 The first activation is usually discarded as the sarcomere length often needs to be readjusted.